Advertisement / Annons:

 7: Setup GPSD

-As told earlier, correct time and observatory position is important to get star positioning working correct.
-When having the astro equipment as a portable unit you get new positions whenever you change your location.
-The time is not correct either because there is no battery backup clock in the Raspberry.
-When on a stationary place and have access to internet there is no need for a GPS unit, Astroberry will find correct time and location from internet.
+As told earlier, correct time and observatory location is important to get star positioning working correct.
+When having the astro equipment as a portable unit you get new coordinates whenever you change your location.
+The time is not correct either because there is no battery backup of the clock in the Raspberry.
+When on a stationary place and have access to internet there is no need for a GPS device, Astroberry will find correct time and location from internet.
 There are two ways to fix this when there is no internet connection, either through the GPS in the smartphone or with a GPS dongle connected to the Raspberry.

 I already have a GPS dongle and would like to use it for this purpose.
-Here are instruction how to setup GPSD:
+Here are others instructions how to setup GPSD:

 I gave the same command once again: